 Playing Darts in Tokyo

 Something so Western sounding in Tokyo?
 Yes, I suggest it!
 Darts are a popular game to play after a fun time drinking with friends at the nearby pub.
+You can play darts at the batting cages, at the internet cafes, or at a darts bar.

 Grill Your Own Beef